Huraira225/StudentsManagement/README.md

-# StudentsManagement
+# Student Management Portal
-Student Management System Developed in Native Android Using Java and Firebase.
+Student Management Portal Developed in Native Android Using Java and Firebase.

 Functions